-I certainly knew nothing of the amazing view in store at the top.
+I certainly knew nothing of the amazing view in-store at the top.
 I rarely ever go out of my way to climb mountains.
-Then there’s the fact that doing anything strenuous at high altitude becomes even more difficult as you find yourself constantly gasping for the low oxgen in the air.
+Then there’s the fact that doing anything strenuous at high altitude becomes even more difficult as you find yourself constantly gasping for the low oxygen in the air.
 When you actually put it all down on paper, none of it made sense.

 For the uninitiated, Huayna Picchu is the mountain you see in the background of almost every single Machu Picchu photo.
 It’s also a very popular mountain to climb!

-You can get tickets to climb with entry slots for 200 people at 7am – 8am or 10am – 11am.
-We went for the 7am slot.
+You can get tickets to climb with entry slots for 200 people at 7 am to 8 am, or, 10 am to 11 am.
+We went for the 7 am slot.

-All of this of course, culminated in our arriving at the bus stop for 4am, in the pouring rain and queuing for 2 hours before hopping aboard the bus and arriving at Machu Picchu.
-(Remember – from Aguas Caliente to Machu Picchu, it’s either the bus or you can do the 2 hour hike up).
+All of this, of course, culminated in our arriving at the bus stop for 4 am, in the pouring rain and queuing for 2 hours before hopping aboard the bus and arriving at Machu Picchu.

-The entire hike up is beautiful (it took us about 1hr 45 mins to get up – going down is so much faster) and none of the trail is too scary to do, though there are some bits where you climb the side of some walls that might sphincter clench (these bits are at two different spots where you think you have reached the top but quickly realise that you still have a small bit left to climb).
+The entire hike up is beautiful (it took us about 1hr 45 mins to get up – going down is so much faster) and none of the trails is too scary to do.

-It’s absolutely incredible… and totally instagram/facebook-humble-brag photo worthy so cue the cheesy, celebratory, relieved photos of yourself standing in front of one of the most amazing places in the world.
-(Don’t forget to actually get one of the place itself without you in front of it – hehe!)
+It’s absolutely incredible… and totally Instagram/facebook-humble-brag photo-worthy so cue the cheesy, celebratory, relieved photos of yourself standing in front of one of the most amazing places in the world.

 On the descent, you actually leave through a different route initially, which offers even more spectacular views…